 - When done, close the pop-up by clicking anywhere outside it.
 See that the x axis of your chart now displays the month names.

-How to add a table in Google Data Studio
+How to add a table in Looker Studio

 To add a table that shows the sales per product category: